windows93dotnet/sys42/README.md

 For consistant naming and API we refactored (and sometimes improved) many usefull scripts and styles from npm, github, stackoverflow, blogs and books.

 > Some original API were too good and didn't need any changes.
-We did some rewrite from scratch when original scripts didn't fit well our codebase, either because they was too big, too old (no ES modules) or not specific enough. \
+We did some rewrite from scratch when original scripts didn't fit well our codebase, either because original implementation was too big, too old (no ES modules) or not specific enough. \
 > While doing that, an habit emmerged: STDD (Stolen Test Driven Development).

 Many thanks to all authors who shared that knowledge!
 We tried to mention licences and credits as much as possible, but please contact us if you think we forgot you or if you disagree with licence usage.